RawAccelOfficial/rawaccel/doc/Guide.md

 As described above, the "sensitivity multiplier" parameter is a multiplier used on the post-calculation output vector.
 The "Y/X Ratio" parameter is then only applied to the Y component of the output, so that it defines the ratio of vertical to horizontal output sensitivity without acceleration.

 ### Gain Switch
 The acceleration curve styles below (see "[Acceleration Styles](#acceleration-styles)") each describe a certain shape mathematically.
 The gain switch determines whether that shape is applied in the sensitivity graph or the gain graph.
 For styles [Linear](#linear), [Classic](#classic), and [Power](#power), this setting does not change the possible shapes of the velocity curve - that is, for any particular settings with the gain switch set to Sensitivity, there is a different set of settings that will replicate the exact same velocity curve (output for a given hand motion) with the switch set to Gain.
-For styles [Natural](#natural), [Jump](#jump), and [Motivity](#motivity), this is not true, and the gain switch allows new velocity curves for each style.
+For styles [Natural](#natural), [Jump](#jump), and [Synchronous](#synchronous), this is not true, and the gain switch allows new velocity curves for each style.

 ### Offsets
 An offset, sometimes called a threshold, is a speed in counts before acceleration "kicks in".
 The legacy way of applying an offset is having a multiplier of 1 below and at the offset, and applying the sensitivity of (speed-offset) above.
 This legacy "sensitivity offset" is not available because it causes a discontinuity in gain at the point of offset, leading to non-smooth feeling at offset cross.
 The new "gain offset" does a little extra math to simply shift the gain graph by the offset amount without any discontinuity.
 This feels smoother and has almost no effect on sensitivity.
 The theory behind "gain offsets" is developed in [this document](https://docs.google.com/document/d/1P6LygpeEazyHfjVmaEygCsyBjwwW2A-eMBl81ZfxXZk).